 6 myths about the Bible

 Here are six common beliefs about the Bible.
-Each of them is false.
+All of them are false.

 1. The Bible says Adam and Eve's only children were two boys

 False!
 If Adam and Eve were the first man and woman, and they had only two children who were boys (Cain and Abel), the population of the earth could never have increased.
 But the Bible says in Genesis 5:4 that Adam and Eve had other sons and daughters.
 Jewish tradition says they had 33 sons and 23 daughters.
 (Remember that Adam lived 930 years, so he and Eve had plenty of time to have 56 children!)
 See the article Where did Cain find his wife?

 False!
 A common misconception among some Christians is that men have fewer ribs than women.
 They wrongly deduce this from the Bible's Book of Genesis.
 In chapter 2, verses 21 and 22, we read that God created the first woman (Eve) by causing a deep sleep to fall upon Adam (the first man).
 God then took one of Adam's ribs and closed up the flesh, and made the woman from the rib.
 Therefore all men since that time have one fewer rib than women.
 This idea is wrong.
 See the article Do men have fewer ribs than women?